The Cuyahoga River AOC Remedial Action Plan

 REMOVED.
 This impairment was removed in December, 2018, US EPA having determined that advisories for consuming fish caught in the AOC need be no more stringent than Ohio consumption advisories for fish caught in Lake Erie.

-Strategy/Action: Remove barriers to fish passage (dams); improve fish habitat and benthos in ship channel and tributaries.
+Strategy/Action: Remove barriers to fish passage (dams); improve fish habitat and benthos in Cuyahoga River and tributaries.

 Objective: Meet regional or Lake Erie incident rates of Deformities, Eroded Fins, Lesions and Tumors (DELTs)